These vegan brownies are truly the best. Fudgy and gooey in the middle with the crackly tops, they are easy to make and use simple ingredients!

 How to make vegan brownies

-- Coconut Sugar– To sweeten the brownies and give them the gorgeous crackly tops!
-You can use any granulated sweetener you like, like white sugar or brown sugar.
+- Coconut Sugar- To sweeten the brownies and give them the gorgeous crackly tops!
+White or brown sugar also work.

 - Vegan Butter– Be sure to use a good quality vegan butter, preferably from a stick.
 Vegan butter from a stick contains less added water, which yields a better brownie texture.
 You can also use vegan margarine.